sergosev/Breast-Cancer-Practice/README.md

 - Tumor type: Breast Cancer, Ductal and Lobular neoplasm.
 - Tumor sample: primary solid tumor.
 - Normal sample: healthy solid tissue

+Make sure you have the GDC Transfer Tool installed in the main folder!
+Download the archive with the Tool from https://gdc.cancer.gov/access-data/gdc-data-transfer-tool.
+Unpack the archive to the main folder.

 ## **2: Organising the data for the analysis - /scripts/02_data_unpacking.bash**
 This script deletes anything non-related to the data analysis and puts all the .tsv tables in the correct folders.